jessy120891/test-bug-report-info/README.md

 It does not return the correct code_tate when executing a POST method

 ### Summary:
 Executing a POST method on this URL is expected to return a 500 error code.The POST method is not allowed because it is a URL that only supports the GET method.
-This returns a recaptchat link.
+This returns a Recaptcha link.

 ### Data:
 URL: https://www.google.com/recaptcha/api2/webworker.js?hl=en&v=ovmhLiigaw4D9ujHYlHcKKhP